nextflow-io/nextflow/docs/wave.rst

 wave.build.repository                           The container repository where image built by Wave needs to be uploaded (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.build.cacheRepository                      The container repository used to cache image layers build by the Wave service (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.conda.mambaImage                           The Mamba container image is used to build Conda based container.
-This is expected to be `micromamba-docker <https://github.com/mamba-org/micromamba-docker>`_ image. wave.conda.commands                             One or more commands to be added to the Dockerfile used by build a Conda based image. wave.strategy                                   The strategy to be used when resolving ambiguous Wave container requirement (default: ``'container,dockerfile,conda'``)
+This is expected to be `micromamba-docker <https://github.com/mamba-org/micromamba-docker>`_ image. wave.conda.commands                             One or more commands to be added to the Dockerfile used to build a Conda based image. wave.spack.spackBuilderImage                    The Spack container image is used to build Spack based container.
+This is expected to be one of the `Spack-provided <https://spack.readthedocs.io/en/latest/containers.html>`_ images. wave.spack.spackRunnerImage                     The OS container image is used for the production Spack based container.
+This is expected to match the OS of the ``spackBuilderImage`` above. wave.spack.spackOsPackages                      Additional OS packages to be installed in the production based container (default: ``libgomp1`` for Ubuntu/Debian) wave.spack.spackCFlags                          C compiler flags used during the build (default: ``-O3`` for GCC compiler) wave.spack.spackCXXFlags                        C++ compiler flags used during the build (default: ``-O3`` for GCC compiler) wave.spack.spackFFlags                          Fortran compiler flags used during the build (default: ``-O3`` for GCC compiler) wave.spack.spackTarget                          Target CPU architecture for which the compiler will optimise the build (default: architecture identified by Nextflow in the running machine) wave.spack.commands                             One or more commands to be added to the Dockerfile used to build a Spack based image. wave.strategy                                   The strategy to be used when resolving ambiguous Wave container requirement (default: ``'container,dockerfile,conda,spack'``)
 ============================================== =================

 More examples